Log in

 CLICK HERE to join us for our weekend open mic stream parties to raise money for musicians, artists, and performers.

-Current Featured Community Initiatives:
+Current Community Initiatives:

-IMG 6286 smNEW: The Composers Excahnge: (Virtual by Zoom and on site) This growing community of over 135 music composers, producers and songwriters has weekly meetings and collaboration sessions driven by the interests of the community and small collaboration groups that form through topical interests and various inspirations.
+IMG 6286 smThe Composers Exchange: (Virtual by Zoom) Now in its second year, this growing community of over 180 music composers, producers, and songwriters has weekly meetings and collaboration sessions driven by the interests of the community and small collaboration groups that form through topical interests and various inspirations.
+This community evolved from a small group of cinematic composers studying harmony and the craft of scoring for pictures.

 IMG 4067 InPixio2019 has been a transitional year for the Business Innovation Center.
 We finally completed the core renovations of our Cafe expansion and started building our education programming model.
 We have assembled a fantastic STEAM Team to help us deliver a wide range of expertise and fun into our programs.